ShashiWerdun/mental-health-prediction/README.md

 # Predicting Mental Health using Machine Learning

 ## Description
 This project implements a [research paper](./resources/Predicting_Individuals_Mental_Health_Status_in_Kenya_using_Machine_Learning_Methods.pdf) which aims to find a classifier model to predict Mental Health status of individuals.
 The paper is selected after reviewing various papers on the topic of mental health.
-The project is done as a course project for the 'BITS F464 Machine Learning' course instructed by Dr. Paresh Saxena.<br>
+The project is done as a course project for the 'BITS F464 Machine Learning' course instructed by Dr. Paresh Saxena at BITS-Pilani Hyderabad Campus.<br>
 More details of the project can be found in the [report](./resources/report.pdf) and [demo presentation](./resources/demo-presentation.pdf).

 ## Dataset and Pre-processing